-We're experts in our field and we want you to become an expert in yours.
 There are many subtle variations in cyber security careers, even though they all may have the same end goal of keeping data and sensitive information safe.
-Our career pages can help you distinguish the differences and choose the right area of expertise to fit your skills and personality.
+Our site may help you distinguish the differences and choose the right area of expertise to fit your skills and personality.

 Before you embark on your education you'll want to know what's in store for your future.
-That includes not only what your educational journey will entail, but what the actual cyber security career you choose will really be like.
+That includes not only what your educational journey will entail, but what the actual role you choose will really be like.

 Here is the kind of important information you'll find

 What degree or certification will you need:

 Should you earn your bachelor's degree or can you get a job with a certificate?
 Will earning a bachelor's help you climb the career ladder faster?

 What interpersonal skills can help you on the job:

-Having certain traits and skills before you start your career can actually help you.
+Having certain traits and skills before you get started can actually help you.
 Learn what you can cultivate personally to help you succeed.